-The applicant must hold the Master of Theology degree or its equivalent, must have an academic record that demonstrates superior ability, and must pass satisfactorily a written examination in the field of his intended major and an oral examination on his Christian experience, scholarship, theology, achievement, and purpose.
+The Th.D. applicant must hold the Master of Theology degree or its equivalent, must have an academic record that demonstrates superior ability, and must pass satisfactorily a written examination in the field of his intended major and an oral examination on his Christian experience, scholarship, theology, achievement, and purpose.

-Applications for the doctoral program should be received by the Registrar by February 1.
-Applicants from other seminaries should file application papers with the Admissions Office by December 15 for admission the following fall semester.
-The Registrar sends the applications to the Director of Doctoral Studies, who presents the applications to the Doctoral Studies Committee for preliminary acceptance.
+Applications for the doctoral program should be received by the Admissions Office by January 1.
+The completed applications are then sent to the Director of the Th.D.
+Program, who presents the applications to the Th.D.
+Committee for preliminary acceptance.